-For aged reds, it is about removing the sediment, you know the grainy stuff at the bottom and doesn’t exactly look ascetically pleasing.
+For Aged Reds, it is about removing the sediment, you know the grainy stuff at the bottom and doesn’t exactly look ascetically pleasing.
 It’s completely harmless and is what we call the “lees”.
 It’s basically just what settles back out of the wine after a period of laying down.
-If you know what wines are being served for lunch or dinner, best to remove the bottle from the wine fridge and leave standing upright for 24hours or as long as you can as this helps the sediment to move to the bottom of the bottle, rather than on the side when it’s been laying down.
-This means that when decanting, you are simply pouring the wine off the top of the sediment.
+If you know what wines are being served for lunch or dinner, best to remove the bottle from the wine fridge and leave standing upright for 24hours or as long as you can.
+This helps the sediment to move to the bottom of the bottle, rather than on the side when it’s been laying down.
+When decanting, you are simply pouring the wine off the top of the sediment.
 Once you start to see it entering the decanter, stop pouring and discard the remaining wine.

 Another reason is we decant is to aerate the wine.
 And this is where the subjective nature of wine comes in to play again.
 Some will say decant everything and anything and let the wine breathe as long as you can.
 I personally don’t find this to be the case.

 Old wines are not the same, and by old I mean a general rule of being over 15 – 20 years of age.
 These wines will be a lot more delicate and too much air can be a bad and damaging thing.
-If you’re going to decant, its best to do right before serving, no longer than an hour, otherwise they face that over exposure and possible loss of characters.
+If you’re going to decant, it’s best to do right before serving, no longer than an hour, otherwise, they face that overexposure and possible loss of characters.
 For really really old wines, I usually suggest not decanting at all and simply pouring into the glass and letting it breathe from there.
-But every wine is different and will react different so unfortunately I don’t see there being a hard and fast rule.
+But every wine is different and will react differently so unfortunately, I don’t see there is a hard and fast rule.